I. General Policy

 While federal regulations contain exemptions from IRB review for certain types of research, only the IRB or designated IRB personnel can determine whether a specific activity is exempt, based on review of a formally submitted research application.
 Upon initial review of submissions, the IRB Administrator will determine the type of review required: either 1) Exempt; 2) Expedited; 3) Full Board; or 4) Not Human Participant Research.

-The Vice Provost for Research has the authority and responsibility to establish, maintain and oversee the HRPP.
+The Executive Vice President for Research has the authority and responsibility to establish, maintain and oversee the HRPP.
 The primary administration of the HRPP for daily operations lies with the Office of Sponsored Projects and Research Compliance (SPARC) and the IRB.

 All researchers have an obligation to ensure that any research involving human participants has appropriate IRB approval, and to notify the IRB of significant changes in previously reviewed research plans.

-The Vice Provost for Research is responsible for designating an individual as the IRB Chair to review and expedite protocols or exemptions.
+The Executive Vice President for Research is responsible for designating an individual as the IRB Chair to review and expedite protocols or exemptions.